Infotition/infopackages/components/react-control-flow/README.md

 yarn install
 ```

 At this point everything ist installed.
-Now change your directory to the classname utility.
+Now change your directory to the react control flow utility components.

 ```bash
 cd infopackages/packages/classnames